randyrossi/vicii-kawari/doc/FIRMWARE.md

 # PSA - 2023/03/31

 There was a firmware version 1.6 + Dot Clock mod that was released for the Mini.
 Flashing this version would get your board 'stuck' on 1.6 even after you flashed active image updates.
 This is because it was set to flash to the fallback area by mistake.
-To fix this, just flash the fallback mini update above.
+To fix this, just flash the **fallback** mini update above.
 Then your board will boot to the last active image you flashed and your fallback switch will function again.

 # HELP!
 Both my fallback and active images won't boot!

-You may have to restore the board using a Raspberry Pi (or other programmer).
-See [FLASHING WITH A RASPBERRY PI](../util/raspi/README.md)
+You may have to restore the board using a programmer.

+For Trion boards, you can use a Raspberry Pi.
+See [FLASHING WITH A RASPBERRY PI](../util/raspi/README.md).

+For Spartan6 boards, a Xilinx programmer and ISE 14.7 is required to flash an .mcs file.
+Contact me if you need this.

 # Firmware History